webmachinelearning/webmachinelearning-ethics/gh-contrib-mitigation.md

-Note: Contributions welcome via GitHub.
+Note: Contributions welcome via <a href="https://github.com/webmachinelearning/ethical-webmachinelearning/issues/new">GitHub</a>.